 If you frequent health food stores, chances are you’ve seen a type of fermented tea called Kombucha on the shelves.
-Fans of Kombucha claim that drinking it will strengthen the immune system, prevent cancer growth, and improve liver function.
-But, is Kombucha really good for you?
+Fans claim that drinking it will strengthen the immune system, prevent cancer growth, and improve liver function.
+But, is it really good for you?

 Health Benefits of Kombucha

-Brewers and sellers of the fermented tea believe Kombucha has a ton of health benefits.
-Here are a few of those claims, along with medical studies that give evidence that Kombucha may be good for you:
+Brewers and sellers of fermented tea believe Kombucha has a ton of health benefits.
+Here are a few of those claims, along with medical studies that give evidence that it may be good for you:

 1. It Fights Off Illness